Fractional fundraising partnership for nonprofits

 Phase 1: Assessment and planning

-This phase helps us:
+This phase helps clarify:

-• understand your fundraising reality
+• your current fundraising reality

-• assess systems, readiness, and capacity
+• systems and capacity gaps

 What this can include

-• annual campaigns
+• selected campaigns and stewardship

 • fundraising systems and CRM support

-• corporate fundraising
+• corporate fundraising strategy and materials

 Who this is for